 As a trusted advisor in the recruiting industry, part of my role is to introduce you to other experts in their fields.
 This month, Theresa Phelps, a member of Rosenblum Goldenhersh’s Litigation and Labor and Employment Practice Groups and a member of the Firm’s Management Committee has shared her knowledge.

-COVID-19 Best Practices for Businesses Today
+COVID-19: Best Practices for Businesses Today

 COVID-19 brought with it many new challenges to businesses and employers.
 From managing remote workforces for perhaps the first time to navigating through the ever-changing landscape of government emergency orders, the pandemic has caused much anxiety and uncertainty for businesses trying to keep their people safe while also attempting to keep their doors open.
+So what are the best practices for businesses today?

 One of the most common fears among businesses today is the fear of being named in a lawsuit in the event that a customer or employee comes down with COVID-19 after visiting your business.
 While many had feared that re-opening businesses would lead to a floodgate of litigation and liability for business owners, so far, this hasn’t come to pass, presumably because proving that someone contracted COVID-19 from your business would be virtually impossible.